• Skip to primary navigation

 2. maple apple pie, where you use maple syrup to flavour the apples in a traditional double crust apple pie

-3. maple brioche with layers of maple sugar rolled in between layers of buttery brioche
+3. maple cinnamon buns with layers of maple sugar rolled in between layers of buttery brioche

 4. maple walnut fudge, a classic fudge flavour that is always a hit